Who should enrol?

 The unit is offered as a 6 credit point elective (LAWS5368 CHINESE LAWS & CHINESE LEGAL SYSTEMS) to JD students from the University of Sydney and cross-institutional JD students who have completed the full-time equivalent of one year of a JD program.

 Please note that Juris Doctor students who have previously undertaken LAWS6857 INTRODUCTION TO CHINESE LAW or completed a law degree in the People's Republic of China are not eligible to enrol in the Shanghai Winter School.

 The Winter School can be credited towards the following University of Sydney postgraduate degrees and diplomas offered by Sydney Law School:

 - Doctor of Juridical Studies (SJD)

 - Master of Global Law (MGlobL)

 - Master of International Business and Law (MIntBus&L)

 - Master of Laws (LLM)

-The Postgraduate unit LAWS6149 Legal Pluralism in Southeast Asia is worth 12 credit points (one-quarter of an annual full-time workload) and is available to both University of Sydney and Cross-institutional Master’s/Diploma students.
+The postgraduate unit LAWS6001 CHINESE LAWS AND CHINESE LEGAL SYSTEMS is worth 12 credit points (one-quarter of an annual full-time workload) and is available to both University of Sydney and cross-institutional postgraduate students.